Public Launching at the OBC

 Pedestrian access is permitted provided you first report to the Administration office and keep to the designated pathways.
-No marina pier access or fuel provisioning is available to the public.

 The Outboard Boating Club is proud of our safety record.
 As such we have an obligation to ensure all public launching using the two public launch ramps is carried out in conformance with the club's Regulatory Consent Requirements.
 OBC will not permit the launching of any boat that does not carry the following basic Coastguard recommended safety equipment.

 - Fire extinguisher 0.9kg multi-purpose dry powder certified within previous12 months

 - Two current hand-held flares and one daytime orange smoke flare

 - NZ standards life jacket - one for each person on the boat

 - Bailing bucket, robust knife, powerful torch / spare batteries and a compass

 - Marine radio or cell phone